Towards Functional Correctness of Large Code Models with Selective Generation: Additional Experiments

 \subsection{Unit Test}

 We add an evaluation study on \emph{FuzzEval}, showing benefits of added unit tests and flexibility of $\alpha$-code entailment.
-We measure the performance of generators with conventional pass@1 metric with various $\alpha$.
-Table \ref{sec:unit-test-additional} demonstrates that more through evaluation is achievable with test cases generated by a fuzzing tool.
-Furthermore, pass@1 result with relaxed $\alpha$-setting implies the necessity of incorporating $\alpha$ in \emph{FuzzEval}.
+We measure the performance of generators with the conventional pass@1 metric with various $\alpha$.
+Table \ref{sec:unit-test-additional} demonstrates that more thorough evaluation is achievable with test cases generated by a fuzzing tool.
+Furthermore, pass@1 results with relaxed $\alpha$-setting implies the necessity of incorporating $\alpha$ in \emph{FuzzEval}.